 Carpal tunnel syndrome

-In carpal tunnel syndrome, the median nerve is compressed at the level of the hand or wrist.
 It is the most commonly diagnosed site of nerve compression in the upper extremity.
+The median nerve is compressed at the level of the hand or wrist.
 It has been associated with conditions such as diabetes mellitus, hypothyroidism, excessive alcohol use and obesity.

 Treatment for carpal tunnel syndrome include non-surgical and/or surgical measures.